 2. Compare ratings

 Third-party ratings may help you decide if a company will meet your needs.
 For example, you could look at customer satisfaction ratings from J.D.
-Power and Complaint Indexes from the National Association of Insurance Commissioners (NAIC) to decide if a company’s level of service is equal to what you are looking for.
+Power and the Complaint Index from the National Association of Insurance Commissioners (NAIC) to decide if a company’s level of service is equal to what you are looking for.

 3. Compare your current policy to the new policy

 • Check the policy limits: You may want to make sure you are aware of how the coverage limits change, especially since property insurers have their own way of calculating your dwelling coverage amount.
 This calculation will appear on your policy as your Coverage A amount and impact several other coverage limits on your policy.
+It’s important to ensure your coverage limits reflect current replacement cost value.
+According to an analysis by the Insurance Information Institute, cumulative replacement costs for homes have increased 55 percent since 2020 due to escalating costs of construction materials and labor.

 • Look for exclusions: The terms and conditions may reveal exclusions or hazards not covered in the new policy.
 Most home insurers exclude flood and earthquake coverage in a standard homeowners insurance policy, but some insurers may have additional exclusions, such as exclusions for certain dog breeds.